 Tips: When you receive this warning message, the bad news is your hard disk will fail sooner or later, the good news is you can use Free Backup Software to backup it in case of data loss.
 If your computer will not allow you to boot into windows to create a backup, you can create a bootable media on other computers, and then use the bootable free backup software to backup your hard drive.

 "I have a Dell Inspiron N7010 Laptop with Windows 7 Ultimate 64-bit installed on it.
 Recently, when I start the laptop, it shows a black screen with the error message: SMART Failure Predicted on Hard Disk 0: WD5000BEVP-75A0RT0-(S1).
 Warning: Immediately backup your data and replace your hard disk drive.
 A failure may be imminent.
 Press F1 to Continue.
-Then I press F1 but it doesn’t work.
+Then I press F1 but it's not working.
 The Windows 7 boots normally.
 When I restart the laptop, the error message appears again.
 Can anyone tell me what this error means and can I still fix it?"

 A SMART failure predicted warning may appear for a number of reasons.
 For example, excessive bad sectors, shock which most likely happens on a laptop if you change its position frequently, overheating, not defragmenting if your disk is almost full, wrong shutdown, etc. You can try the following workarounds and check if the SMART hard disk error will appear or not.